aws-samples/spark-on-aws-lambda/README.md

 ```

-Amazon S3 ppolicy for read and write
+Amazon S3 policy for read and write
 ```
 {
     "Version": "2012-10-17",